JuliaTime/TimeZones.jl/docs/rounding.md

 Instead of performing rounding operations on the `ZonedDateTime`'s internal UTC `DateTime`, which would be computationally less expensive, rounding is done in the local time zone.
 This ensures that rounding behaves as expected and is maximally meaningful.

-(Consider how rounding to the nearest day would be resolved for non-UTC time zones, or even rounding to the nearest hour for time zones like `America/St_Johns` or `Australia/Eucla`.)
+If rounding were done in UTC, consider how rounding to the nearest day would be resolved for non-UTC time zones: the result would be 00:00 UTC, which wouldn't be midnight local time.
+Similarly, when rounding to the nearest hour in `Australia/Eucla (UTC+08:45)`, the result wouldn't be on the hour in the local time zone.

 ### Rounding to a TimePeriod